ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

           (strings, numbers, tuples, lists, dicts, booleans, None)
           * When declared in a `:vars` section, INI values are interpreted as strings.
 For example ``var=FALSE`` would create a string equal to 'FALSE'.
           * Do not rely on types set during definition, always make sure you specify type with a filter when needed when consuming the variable.
+          * Consider using YAML format for inventory sources to avoid confusion on the actual type of a variable.
+The YAML inventory plugin processes variable values consistently and correctly.

 If you are adding a lot of hosts following similar patterns, you can do this rather than listing each hostname: